felixge/fgprof/README.md

 fgprof is designed for analyzing applications with mixed I/O and CPU workloads.
 This kind of profiling is also known as wall-clock profiling.

+⚠️ fgprof can cause significant STW latencies in applications with a lot of goroutines (> 1-10k).
+Be careful with it in production.

 ## Quick Start

 If this is the first time you hear about fgprof, you should start by reading about [The Problem](#the-problem) & [How it Works](#how-it-works).